Irisfee/zhaoyufei/content/authors/admin/_index.md

 title: Yufei Zhao
 ---

-I am a PhD candidate in Cognitive Neuroscience at University of Oregon.
-My research work is focused on using human fMRI to explain the cognitive mechanism underlying human episodic memory and using machine learning techniques to predict human memory behavior.
+I am a PhD candidate in cognitive neuroscience at University of Oregon.
+I apply machine learning techniques to analyze brain imaging data to investigate human episodic memory mechanism and predict memory behavior.
+Along my doctoral training, I find my enthusiasm in solving problems using both structured and unstructured data, inferring from both classic and state-of-art algorithms, and communicating stories and insights derived from the data in business settings.

+Detail information about my projects can be found [here]({{< relref "/project_landing" >}}).